Skip to main content

 This is the undeniable force majeure of a star going supernova who has sent ripples along airwaves the world over.
 It’s been some time since an artist has gone from unknown to super A-list so quickly.
 Least of all a queer one.

 Tonight was an intimate show that will not likely be repeated by this artist for some time, reminiscent of Lady Gaga’s first gig at G-A-Y way back when.
-We soak it in, fully aware that the next time we’ll be watching Chappell Roan will be with the crowd on her inevitable worldwide arena tour.
+We soak it in, fully aware that the next time we’ll be watching Chappell Roan will be with the crowd on an inevitable worldwide arena tour.
 The age of Roan is here.